Are you looking for some ideas to decorate your home this fall? Come along as I take you on a fall home tour inspired by nature and vintage decor.

 I also love to garden.
-I’m a self-taught hobby gardener that has a HUGE passion for gardening, especially when it comes to cut flowers.
+I’m a self-taught hobby gardener that has a HUGE passion for gardening, especially when it comes to cutting flowers.
 So it’s not hard to see why I have a thing for bringing the outdoor elements inside.

 You can read more about me here.
 Make sure you say hi in the comments below.

 When it comes to decorating for the fall season I tend to decorate in phases.

 This is the first fall decor phase which is more of a transition from summer to autumn.
 I slowly put away the pile of vintage wooden oars, seashells, glass bottles and jars, and navy and yellow pillows.
 They are replaced by sunflowers, and dried hydrangeas, with cream, rose, and gray textiles.

 When it starts getting a little colder, I’ll add other elements to my home like heavier throws, more pumpkins, and Thanksgiving-specific decor.

 SHOP THIS LOOK

 Cottage Style Living Room Fall Tour

 First up on the fall home tour is the living room.

 We live in a 1600-square-foot cottage with a front door that opens to the living room.
 So there’s no cozy entryway to welcome you in.
 You just walk through the door and you are here.